-Integral value shows efficiency of the air filter as a system and that is what average user should be focused on.
+Integral value shows the efficiency of the air filter as a system and that is what the average user should be focused on.
 EN 1822 standard doesn’t define Local Values for E10-E12 filters.

-US HEPA standard vs. EU HEPA standard – according to the table, US HEPA standard is little bit better than H13 standard and US standard defines exact size of the particle, while EU standard uses MPPS, so it is fair to say that US HEPA is more or less equivalent to EU H13 HEPA.
+US HEPA standard vs. EU HEPA standard – according to the table, US HEPA standard is a little bit better than H13 standard, and US standard defines the exact size of the particle, while EU standard uses MPPS, so it is fair to say that US HEPA is more or less equivalent to EU H13 HEPA.

 Note that filters cause air pressure drop and for HEPA filters it is around 300 pascals (300 Newtons per square meter, 0.044 psi, 0.003 atm) for nominal air flow rate.

-– Scent can be added to vacuum cleaner – as air passes through, scent can be added to increase feeling of ‘freshness’ in the cleaned room.
-Scent is added usually in the form of pebbles to the specially designed storage container of vacuum cleaner.
+– Scent can be added to the vacuum cleaner – as air passes through, scent can be added to increase the feeling of ‘freshness’ in the cleaned room.
+The scent is added usually in the form of pebbles to the specially designed storage container of the vacuum cleaner.
 Some powdered scents can be simply vacuumed into the vacuum bag, but if one has activated charcoal filters, hardly anything will pass it.

-– Charcoal or activated carbon filtration system can absorb various chemicals on a molecular basis, but can be problematic with larger particles.
-Charcoal filtering is often combined with HEPA filters, or at least, good vacuum bag or cyclonic particle separation system.
+– Charcoal or activated carbon filtration system can absorb various chemicals on a molecular basis but can be problematic with larger particles.
+Charcoal filtering is often combined with HEPA filters, or at least, a good vacuum bag or cyclonic particle separation system.

 – Ionizer purifiers use charged electrical surfaces or sharp needles to generate electrically charged gas or air ions.
 Ions attach to airborne particles which are then collected electrostatically on collector plate.
 Also, these devices produce some trace amounts of ozone, which can be hazardous in larger amounts.
 Ionizer purifiers are not very often part of home vacuum cleaners – mostly can be found as standalone devices in homes and industrial areas where they are called electrostatic precipitators.

-Which methods of exhaust air filtration are going to be used, depends on construction of vacuum cleaner and model type.
+Which methods of exhaust air filtration are going to be used, depends on the construction of the vacuum cleaner and model type.